moo-se/landing-page/README.md

 # landing-page

-Honing my frontend skills by building a landing page with pure html and css
+Building a landing page with pure html and css